WRITING STYLE: 3.5/5

 ENTERTAINMENT QUOTIENT: 3.5/5

 In the articles, Sushmita writes about everyday life and experiences in the alien city of Delhi (she had just moved from Kolkata, the only city she had lived in so far).
 Her writing makes good use of the everyday experiences she comes across and the people she meets at the office, at the colony, in public etc.

-Also commonplace in mostly, all her articles are the mention of many relatives and close friends including the mom who frequently visits, the uncle who respects privacy, the brother and sister-in-law who live just across the border in Noida, and the always-to-the-rescue friend Tiger.
+Also commonplace in most of her articles are the mention of many relatives and close friends including the mom who frequently visits, the uncle who respects privacy, the brother and sister-in-law who live just across the border in Noida, and the always-to-the-rescue friend Tiger.

 On my part, I could easily associate with the author as at the start of my career I too was a single girl working in Delhi, and Delhi did offer me (just like it did to the author) my own set of joys and elations, and a lot of memories to cherish forever.

-So how did you like the review, please do let me know by dropping a line below.
+So how did you like the review?
+Please do let me know by dropping a line below.